infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs/tree/develop/blocks/init/src/blocks/)

-Blocks and components go perfectly together because they are made this way.
+Blocks and components work perfectly together because they are made that way.
 We simplified this as much as possible but there always a few things you need to do manually.

 Try to think of your development process in this way:

-- Each component must be standalone and not depend on and different components (sometimes this is not possible but keep this to a minimum).
+- Each component must be standalone and ideally not depend on any other components (sometimes this is not possible but keep this to a minimum).
-- All components must not be aware of the layout it is used in.
+- Components must not be aware of the layout they are used in.
-- You don't add global styles as you did in Bootstrap before.
+- No global styles.
+Instead all styles should be contained to the block. _(maybe a link to a section in docs explaining why we don't use global styles if we have that)_
-- You should define all headings in a heading component, and everywhere you have a heading, use this component and not a new implementation of it. (this is an example, but this implies to every component).
+- You should define all heading variations in a `heading` component.
+Then use this component everywhere you have a heading instead of writing a new implementation.
+In practice: don't do `<h2>$heading</h2>` but render the `heading` component instead `Components::render( 'heading', $attributes )` (Heading is an example, but this implies to every component).
 - You can have multiple heading components in one block.

 ### I want to use one heading component in my block.

-If you have heading component with this attributes:
+If you have a heading component with these attributes:

+`src/Components/heading/manifest.json`
 ```js
 "attributes": {
   "headingContent": {